 We are certified to automotive standard IATF16949 while maintaining ISO9001:2015 in our Burnaby facilities.
 Conformance to these quality systems is ensured through our Integrated Management System.
 We also strive for continuous improvements in our manufacturing processes through such practices as Lean Manufacturing, 5-S and Six Sigma.
-The Weichai-Ballard JV in Weifang, Shandong Province, China and the Synergy-Ballard JV in Yunfu, China each carry the IATF16949 certification.
+The Weichai-Ballard JV in Weifang, Shandong Province, China carries the IATF16949 certification.
 Our Hobro facility carries the ISO9001:2015 certification.